 Nora Underwood (BA Vassar College, PhD Duke University)

-I am interested in how the characteristics of individual organisms influence population dynamics, evolution, and species interactions.
+I study how the characteristics of individual organisms influence population dynamics, evolution, and species interactions.
 To make connections between individuals and populations I think about things like genetic variation, phenotypic plasticity, movement behavior, spatial scale and environmental variation, as well as how population dynamics and evolution interact.
 I work on interactions between plants and insect herbivores because they play important roles in natural and agricultural communities so I can focus on basic research questions while also generating information that can be applied to the practical problems of developing more sustainable agriculture.
 Because the questions that I ask span levels of organization from characteristics of individuals to populations, and encompass both long and short time-frames, I use a combination of greenhouse and field experiments with mathematical modeling.

 I study species interactions, and have a particular interest in the role that plant-animal interactions play in the evolution of plant traits and reproductive strategies.

-Penelope Ales (BS Florida State University)
+Penelope Ales, MS student (BS Florida State University)

 Current and recent collaborators: